I own a green bubble tip anemone. I am fascinated by these beautiful creatures, and I enjoy sharing what I've learned

 - Strontium: 8–14 ppm

-Bubble tip anemones are known to host several species of clownfish, which make them very popular in the saltwater aquarium hobby.
+Bubble tip anemones are known to host several species of clownfish, which makes them very popular in the saltwater aquarium hobby.
 Some species of anemone will not host clownfish at all, such as the purple tip giant anemone.
 Maroon, common percula, and clarkii clownfish will host in a bubble tip anemone.

 - Over time, bubble tip anemones will lose their bubbles, and their tentacles will be long.
 This is normal.
 Feed them thawed frozen shrimp a week after they have settled in, and they will bubble back up.

 - Do not feed them big pieces of frozen shrimp.
 Cut the shrimp up to a size that can fit in their mouth.
 Giving them huge pieces of food will damage their stomach, which can cause death.

 - Not feeding your bubble tip anemone is okay, too, but to get them to bubble up again, you will need to feed them.
 Because of the anemone's zooxanthellae algae inside of their living tissues, as mentioned earlier, these anemones can absorb sunshine and photosynthesize energy for strength and growth.
 So feeding bubble tip anemones is optional.

 Why Did My Anemone Move?